Site logo

 Constantius of Lyon, in his Life of *Germanus (bishop of Auxerre, ob. c.
-448, S00455), recounts how the saint, while travelling to Ravenna (probably in the mid to late 440s), healed a girl without the power of speech, and also how he predicted his own imminent death.
+448, S00455), recounts miracles during the saint's journey from Auxerre to Ravenna (probably in the mid to late 440s): at Alesia (central Gaul) he heals a girl without the power of speech, and also predicts his own imminent death; at Autun (central Gaul) he heals a girl with a contracted hand.
 Written in Latin at Lyon (south-east Gaul) between c.
 460 and c.
 480.

 E06025